jhaswanth-1/summary/README.md

 - 📄 One-click PDF download of summaries.
 - ✨ Modern dark theme UI with smooth gradients and emojis.

-## Demo

-- Add a screenshot or GIF here to show your app in action.

-## How It Works
+## How It Works (pipeline)

 1. Upload your meeting audio file (`.mp3`, `.wav`, `.m4a`).
 2. Transcription with noise reduction runs automatically.
 3. Speakers are diarized (who spoke what, and when).
-4. A Humanizied, structured meeting summary is generated.
+4. A Humanizied, structured meeting summary is generated  and it does two times summary for better output .
 5. Optional translation to your favourite language.
 6. Download your summary as a structured,formated PDF.